 More Durable

-This sideways stress aluminum handles like a champ where almost all CF will break under the stress.
+This sideways stress aluminum handles like a champ where almost all CF will break under stress.

 Inexpensive

-The process to make aluminum isn’t as expensive as carbon fiber, which means the final product will be cheaper.
+The process of making aluminum isn’t as expensive as carbon fiber, meaning the final product will be cheaper.

-This is great news for those who are looking for a bargain or those who don’t want to spend a lot of money on their pair of trekking poles.
+This is excellent news for those looking for a bargain or those who don’t want to spend much money on their trekking poles.

 Aluminum Disadvantages